-The good news is this blog post will help you to manage better the 7 hidden costs that landlords can incur during void periods and refurbs, and reduce the risks.
+The good news is this blog post gives you 7 practical tips to reduce costs that landlords and property investors can incur during void periods and refurbs, and reduce the risks.

 This blog post contains affiliate links.
 If you buy something after clicking through, you’ll be supporting this free blog.
 Thank you!

 When a property is tenanted, the renters are usually responsible for council tax (except for some HMOs).
-However, council tax may need to be paid by landlords while a property is empty.
+However, council tax often needs to be paid by landlords while a property is empty.
 That said, the policies of local authorities differ considerably, as the two contrasting examples below show.